MISSION STATEMENT OF SAINT HELENA SCHOOL

 There are four (3) modes of transportation for your child:

 If there is a change in the child’s mode of transportation, the teacher must be notified in writing or e-mail.
-Children may not be transported by a school district in which the child does not reside.
+Children may not be transported by a school bus other than the one they have been assigned.
 This is a State Regulation, a parental note will not change this regulation.
 If your child is to go to another child’s home, the parents must arrange for private car transportation only.

 Car Access